How to Install Apache Web Server on Amazon Linux 2

 Step 1: Launch an EC2 Instance(Linux 2)

-Before we install apache web server on the EC2 instance, we will need an EC2 instance up and running.
-You can refer my previous tutorial to launch a Linux 2 instance in AWS.
+Before we install the Apache web server or httpd on the EC2 instance, we will need an EC2 instance up and running.
+You can refer to my previous tutorial to launch a Linux 2 instance in AWS.

 Link to tutorial: How to Launch EC2 Instance Step by Step in AWS